MetaDocencia/SitioWeb-NV/content/institucional/index.en.md

             <p>
               Our
               <a href="https://zenodo.org/records/13236269" target="_blank" rel="noopener" class="underline font-semibold">Community Guidelines</a>
               guides every activity and collaboration at MetaDocencia.
-They were built collectively and reflects our vision, mission, and values.
+They were built collectively and reflect our vision, mission, and values.
 Everyone participating in our initiatives commits to respecting and promoting them.
             </p>
           </div>